 Each year, the Institute for Economics and Peace releases the Global Peace Index.
 This is a study of 163 independent nations and territories around the world that uses indicators to determine which nations are the most dangerous, as well as which are the most peaceful.

-The 2018 study was recently released showing the most peaceful countries in the world.
+The 2020 study was recently released, showing the most peaceful countries in the world.
 At the top of this list is Iceland.
-This isn’t a surprise, as this nation has taken the top spot for 10 years in a row.
-Features that stand out in this country that make it the most peaceful in the world is low crime rates and “non-existent” tension among the economic classes.
+This isn’t a surprise, as this nation has taken the top spot for ten years in a row.
+Features that stand out in this country that make it the most peaceful are low crime rates and “non-existent” tension among the economic classes.

-The third most peaceful country in the nation is Austria, which has been in the top 4 since 2014.
-This nation scores high in areas such as income, housing, and jobs.
-However, a crackdown of migrants, rallies from protestors, and the Freedom Party have all have an impact on the peacefulness of this nation.
+The third most peaceful country in the nation is Portugal, followed by Austria, which has been in the top 4 since 2014.
+Austria scores high in areas such as income, housing, and jobs.
+However, a crackdown of migrants, rallies from protestors, and the Freedom Party have all impacted the peacefulness of this nation.

-The remaining top 10 nations that are considered the most peaceful in the world according to the 2018 Global Peace Index are:
+The remaining top 10 nations that are considered the most peaceful in the world, according to the 2020 Global Peace Index are: